lamiest/lamiest.github.io/README.md

   <div id="about" class="content">
     <h2>About Me</h2>
     <p>I am passionate about learning new techniques and tools to create and develop programs, web servers and pages, networks and much more.
 I enjoy playing competitive games and hope to be one of the best in both Engineering and gaming!
-I am a competitive person in general and I strive to hone my knowledge on all things electronic, digital and games.</p>
+I am a competitive person in general and I strive to hone my knowledge on all things electronic, digital and games.
+I have expertise in circuit analysis and circuit building, generating codee test cases, employing software engineering techniques, and programming and troubleshooting Microprocessor/Embedded Systems</p>
   </div>

   <div id="projects" class="content">